 The scenery is gorgeous but in my opinion, is experienced much better while hiking than by train.
-We grabbed a quick bite at the self-service restaurant (I would recommend bringing your own lunch) and were off.
+We grabbed a quick bite at the self-service restaurant and were off.
+I would recommend bringing your own lunch to avoid additional costs.

 Know Before You Go

 - Vall de Núria is a ski resort in winter (I’m sure it would be even more beautiful when blanketed in snow)